-5 areas during design week in Milan
+5 areas to check out during design week in Milan

 1) Via Tortona